Lindsey Graham Compares Adam Schiff Collusion Claims To JFK Assassination Conspiracy Theories

 Echoing Adam Schiff, House Speaker Nancy Pelosi also ripped into Attorney General Barr, calling on him to release the full Mueller report, and describing Barr’s decision to release his own summary of it as “condescending” and “arrogant.”

 Lindsey Graham touched on Pelosi’s comments as well during his Fox News interview.

-“Do you really believe that Bob Barr would give us a summary of the key findings and it not be supported by the report?
-Give me a break,” he said.
+“Do you really believe that Bob [sic] Barr would give us a summary of the key findings and it not be supported by the report?
+Give me a break,” he said, as quoted by Newsweek.

 Speaker Nancy Pelosi: "I'm so proud of the work of Chairman Adam Schiff — in stark contrast to the irresponsible, almost criminal behavior of the previous chair of the committee." pic.twitter.com/XWkXfO7Auh